-6.1 How will the investment be paid out, and what do I need to report during the project?
+6.1 How will the investment be paid out?

 Innovation Fund Denmark pays 85 % of the full grant to the company and the research institution up front.
 For Danish organisations, the grant is paid to the NemKonto linked to the organisations' CVR numbers.
-You do not need to submit financial accounts and report on results during the project.
+When the project has finished and Innovation Fund has approved the final reporting from both the company and university the last part of the grant will be paid.